githubEdit

 Health check and metrics endpoints:

-See API and Metrics and Debug Metrics for details.
+See API and Metricsarrow-up-right and Debug Metricsarrow-up-right for details.

 Parser Configuration